Aliases for MED7 Gene

 GeneCards Summary for MED7 Gene

 MED7 (Mediator Complex Subunit 7) is a Protein Coding gene.
-Among its related pathways are Developmental Biology and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
-GO annotations related to this gene include transcription coactivator activity and RNA polymerase II transcription cofactor activity.
+Diseases associated with MED7 include Amyotrophic Lateral Sclerosis 1.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and RNA Polymerase II Transcription Initiation And Promoter Clearance.
+Gene Ontology (GO) annotations related to this gene include transcription coactivator activity.
+An important paralog of this gene is HAVCR2.

 Component of the Mediator complex, a coactivator involved in the regulated transcription of nearly all RNA polymerase II-dependent genes.
 Mediator functions as a bridge to convey information from gene-specific regulatory proteins to the basal RNA polymerase II transcription machinery.
 Mediator is recruited to promoters by direct interactions with regulatory proteins and serves as a scaffold for the assembly of a functional preinitiation complex with RNA polymerase II and the general transcription factors.